AoxeTech/Aoxe.Compression/README.md

 ### IComepressor

 Also you can use the interface `IComepressor` to compress and decompress.
-All Zaabee compressors implement this interface.
+All Aoxe compressors implement this interface.

 ```csharp
 // Inject (ICompressor compressor)